 The law does not contain sufficient guarantees to ensure that detention of children is a measure of last resort, for the shortest possible period and subject to best interests assessment.

-Additionally, the LAR provides for the possibility to detain accompanied children for asylum purposes as a last resort, in view of ensuring family unity or ensuring their protection and safety, for the shortest period of time.8 The position of UNHCR is that the respective provisions do not explicitly refer to the primacy of the best interests of the child when ordering detention.
+Additionally, the LAR provides for the possibility to detain accompanied children for asylum purposes as a last resort, in view of ensuring family unity or ensuring their protection and safety, for the shortest period of time.4 The position of UNHCR is that the respective provisions do not explicitly refer to the primacy of the best interests of the child when ordering detention.
 They also do not incorporate sufficient guarantees to ensure speedy judicial review of the initial decision to detain and a regular review thereafter.
-Apart from bi-weekly reporting to the authorities,9 the law does not envisage specific alternatives to detention appropriate for children such as alternative reception / care arrangements for unaccompanied children and families with children.
+Although presently expanded with additional alternative arrangements,5 the law still does not envisage specific alternatives to detention appropriate for children such as alternative reception / care arrangements for unaccompanied children and families with children.

 - 1. Article 44(9) LARB.

 - 3. Law amending the LARB, State Gazette No 97, 5 December 2017.